Slowlor1ss/Reinforcement-Learning-in-a-2D-Shooter/README.md

 > #### *Generation 3 Using tournament selection*

 We can see that using tournament selection as good as all agents have a general idea of what to do, <br>
-they are also able to outprform the agents using Stochastic universal sampling,<br>
+they are also able to outperform the agents using Stochastic universal sampling,<br>
-but we can noticably see a decrease in variation of the agents, which is one of the reasons its not often used for more complex problems.<br>
+but we can noticeably see a decrease in variation of the agents, which is one of the reasons it's not often used for more complex problems.<br>

 <p align="center">
 <img src="https://github.com/Slowlor1ss/2D-Shooter-MachineLearning/blob/main/source/Media/TSFoodGen3.gif?raw=true" alt="Gen 3 Using TS" width="50%" height="50%"><br>